M43.16 diagnosis code: Spondylolisthesis, lumbar region

 Yes, it is a billable ICD code.

-There are numerous symptoms.
-These include stiffness in the back, having difficult standing up for long periods, having difficulty walking for long periods, feet are numb, spasms in the hamstring, and pain in the lower back whenever the person bends over.
+Numerous symptoms exist.
+These include stiffness in the back, difficulty standing up for long periods, difficulty walking for long periods, numb feet, spasms in the hamstrings, and pain in the lower back whenever the person bends over.

 That depends on the severity.
-If the Spondylolisthesis is not adverse, then non-invasive ways to treat it include taking medicine, resting, using back braces, and taking physical therapy.
+If the spondylolisthesis is not severe, noninvasive treatments include medicine, rest, back braces, and physical therapy.
 Sometimes, injecting steroids might do the trick.
-If the spondylolisthesis is adverse, then surgery might be the best solution.
+If the spondylolisthesis is severe, surgery might be the best solution.